-On the 12th of March 2020, World Health Organisation declared the coronavirus disease 2019 (COVID-19) outbreak a pandemic.
-At this point, there were 596 confirmed cases of COVID-19 in the United Kingdom a figure that seemed alarmingly high at the time.
-I had just finished my third rotation of fourth year at medical school in Emergency Medicine and Critical Care and was eagerly awaiting my final rotation in Women's Health.
-The concern regarding coronavirus was palpable in the hospital but there were still no signs of a lockdown from the government and our placement was scheduled to go ahead.
-In fact, the only change to our timetable was an hour earlier start to our first induction day to allow for a talk on coronavirus.
+On the 12th of March 2020, World Health Organisation declared the coronavirus disease 2019 (COVID-19) outbreak a pandemic.1 At this point, there were 596 confirmed cases of COVID-19 in the United Kingdom a figure that seemed alarmingly high at the time.2 I had just finished a rotation in Emergency Medicine and Critical Care during my fourth year at medical school and was eagerly awaiting my final rotation in Women's Health.
+The concern regarding coronavirus was palpable in the hospital but there were still no signs of a lockdown from the government and our placement was scheduled to go ahead as planned.3 In fact, the only change to our timetable was an hour earlier start to our first induction day to allow for a talk on coronavirus.
 This day never came.

-Around the world, medical students had to adapt to a new norm.4-6 In my country, the National Health Service (NHS) moved into major incident mode forcing the university to quickly mobilise to deliver an unprecedented online curriculum.
+As precautions were taken to curb the spread of COVID-19, clinical rotations were cancelled and medical students around the world had to adapt to a new norm.4-6 In my country, the National Health Service (NHS) moved into major-incident mode forcing the university to quickly mobilise to deliver an unprecedented online curriculum.
 Overhauling the delivery of the curriculum is no easy feat as our fourth year is entirely clinical with very few lectures scattered throughout the year.
 Our time in surgical theatres and outpatient clinics was replaced by laparoscopic videos with detailed voiceovers and interactive lectures; clerking patients in the emergency department was replaced by interactive case-based discussion.
 All key content was to be provided via videoconference for the foreseeable future.
 The university has already been using Zoom video-conferencing for occasional teaching sessions so the transition was not as jarring as one would expect.
 However, I encountered several problems with the transition.

-One problem is the sheer size of the year group with some sessions having as many as 250 students in attendance, meaning only the clinician leading the session could interact audio-visually.
+One problem is the sheer size of the year's cohort with some sessions having as many as 250 students in attendance, meaning only the clinician leading the session could interact audio-visually.
 The students were instructed to interact using an embedded chat tool.
 I experienced first-hand how overwhelming this could be in case-based teaching.
-The quality of the discussions was excellent and they remain some of the best teaching sessions I have ever had.
-Yet despite the fact that I had scored well on my previous exams and felt confident with my learning, I quickly became intimidated.
-It will always be more difficult to interrupt and ask questions in front of a large group of people such as that, compared to the 5-6 students we would normally have in hospital teaching.
-Additionally, the speed at which some students were able to answer obscure and challenging questions left me and my colleagues impressed by our fellow students, but also anxious and self-doubting.
+While the quality of the discussions was excellent, and they remain some of the best teaching sessions I have ever had, I quickly became intimidated despite the fact that I had scored well on my previous exams and felt confident with my learning.
+It will always be more difficult to interrupt and ask questions in front of such a large group of people, compared to the 5-6 students we would normally have in hospital teaching.
+Additionally, the speed at which some students were able to answer obscure and challenging questions left me and my colleagues impressed by our fellow students, but also anxious and selfdoubting.
 At times I would struggle to even read the question before answers started filling the chat.
-It became the perfect environment to compare ourselves to each-other, with some people being negatively impacted and others being positively motivated.
+It became the perfect environment to compare ourselves to each other, where some students were negatively impacted and others were positively motivated.